Cultural competence in healthcare: Variability in interpreter use

 Though the standard of interpreter use in medical discourses has been perceived to be the solution for cross-linguistic encounters within the hospital flow, a close analysis of the social role of the translator uncovers varying effects on the quality of care and accuracy of medical advice.
 A previous study of 83 U.S. public and private hospitals reported an average of 11 percent of the patient population requiring interpreter services.
 At one particular hospital, only seven full-time Spanish-English interpreters were hired to attend to the linguistic needs of 33,000 patients in need of Spanish interpretation.
 The high demand but low value for this position generates interpreters who may be ill-fit for the responsibility, consistently running late and not having the adequate training to perfectly translate the patient's needs or the doctors orders.
 Ad hoc translators were found to display a higher level of error frequency in their patient interactions with 77% of the translations being found to some level of inaccuracy.
 This is relatively higher compared to professional medical translators.
 Ad hoc translators are nurses, family members, or other available bilingual staff that are utilized on the spot for translation purposes.
 However, in the same study, professional translators were still found to exhibit error in 53% in their evaluated interactions.
 In a review of 28 in-site research studies conducted, use of professional interpreters was associated with overall improved clinical care in four categories: communication, utilization, clinical outcomes, and satisfaction.
 Of the twenty-eight, only six were found to have an overall patient rating of "satisfactory" or higher in the context of their clinic care with the use of a professional translator.

-One of the big problems with language services is that it is maintained by the hospitals and clinics, and is the first to be cut in financial strain.
+Language services are maintained by hospitals and clinics, and is often cut during periods of financial strain.
 Health insurance also does not reimburse the use of interpreters.
-It is shown from these studies that professional translation and interpreter services, coupled with language education, are not enough to overcome these cultural and linguistic hurdles.
-Clough et.al suggests that “culturally competent guidance provided by navigators from a patient’s own ethnic community [patient navigators] might play a major role in overcoming barriers to healthcare.”
+These studies show that professional translation and interpreter services, coupled with language education, are not enough to overcome cultural and linguistic hurdles.
+Including providers from a patient's own culture may be an effective solution to overcoming barriers in healthcare accessibility.